 However, the diversity observed in Guanyindong site is highly fragmented, which cannot be easily interpreted solely on the factors above.
-The fragment might attribute to inherent flexibility and repeatedly high mobility of MP ubiquitously embedded in the lithic technologies in the case of Neanderthals assemblages.
-In the matter of Guanyindong, the products of reduction sequences are even more scattering relative to the Old World.
-Equal with the mechanism underlying the paucity of Levallois concept, the rarity of material traces may have been narrower ranges of technological strategies adopted by fragmented populations, compared to the relative high population and/or high-density conditions of Middle Pleistocene in west Eurasia.
-Consequently, the weak and/or irregular patterns of the social interconnectedness due to low population impeded the technological innovations to spread and become established (Lycett and Norton 2010).
+The fragments might be attributable to the inherent flexibility and repeatedly high mobility of the MP which is embedded in lithic technologies, as in the case of the Neanderthals assemblages described by Turq, Roebroeks et al. (2013).
+In the case of Guanyindong, the products of reduction sequences are even more diffuse relative to the western hemisphere.
+Equal with the mechanism underlying the paucity of the Levallois concept at Guanyindong, the rarity of material traces may have been due to the narrower ranges of technological strategies adopted by fragmented populations, compared to the relative high population and/or high-density conditions of Middle Pleistocene in west Eurasia.
+Consequently, the weak and/or irregular patterns of social interconnectedness due to small population sizes and densities may have impeded the spread and establishment of technological innovations (Lycett and Norton 2010).

-An important limitation to the implications of our analysis of the Guanyindong assemblage is the scarcity of artefact provenance data.
+An important limitation to the implications of our analysis of the Guanyindong assemblage is the scarcity of artefact provenance data in the excavation records.
 Our previous work established that artefacts were produced in two discrete periods, one clustered at around 170 ka (MIS 6) and the other clustered at 80 ka (MIS 5).
-The large chronological gap (~80-90 ka) between the two dated deposits is due to an erosional hiatus in the deposits.
+The large chronological gap (~80-90 ka) between the two periods is due to an erosional hiatus in the deposits.
 Due to limited resources at the time of initial excavation, the artefacts were not individually labelled with their provenance information.
 This means that most of the artefacts cannot be confidently allocated to a specific time period.
 Unfortunately, future excavations at Guanyindong are unlikely to resolve this as most of the excavable deposit was removed by the previous excavators.
-And we cannot make robust claims about change over time.
-This diversity described here, for example, on one hand could either represent coexistence of multiple forms in a certain time.
+This also limits our ability to make robust claims about change over time.
+The diversity described here, for example, on one hand, could either represent coexistence of multiple forms in a certain time.
 On the other hand, it could represent a sequence of technological changes over time, such as is widely observed at sites in west Eurasia, for example, at Combe Grenal and Pech de l’Aze (Delagnes and Meignen 2006).

-Contrast to the fine-grained behavioural evidence and high-resolution technological studies from a wide range of MP sites in West Eurasia, the data from East Asia is sparse and coarse-grain analysed.
-Human technologies, like any other type of behavior, are complex and overdetermined phenomena.
+In contrast to the fine-grained behavioural evidence and high-resolution technological studies from a wide range of MP sites in West Eurasia, the data from East Asia are sparse and analysis reports are typically coarse-grained.